digitalcolony/neil-rogers-org/src/content/stories/worst-hunger-strike-ever.md

 “Mph’ts really good.
 Mmmmmm” holding it under their noses.
 “They..(gulp) say they don’t want any. “

-“Ask them if they'''''re hungry and how long it’s been since they ate..”
+“Ask them if they're hungry and how long it’s been since they ate..”

 “Are you hungry?
 When was the last time you had anything to eat?” switching to reporter mode.